-- Title I Community Development Block Grants (Housing & Community Development Act of 1974) - Title I Property Improvements Loans and Manufactured Home Loans (Title I of the National Housing Act) - HOME Investments Partnerships Program, Title II of the Cranston-Gonzalez National Affordable Housing Act. - Lower-income public housing programs (including operating subsidies, modernization and Indian housing and comprehensive Improvement) - Section 8 Lower-income Rental Assistance (U.S. Housing Act of 1937), including New Construction, Moderate Rehabilitation, and Substantial Rehabilitation Programs - Section 8 Certificate and Voucher Programs.
-The recipient is the provider of the certificate or voucher (often a PHA) - Rent Assistance Payment Program - Rent Supplement Program - Section 107 Grants (Housing and Community Development Act of 1974) - Section 108 Loan Guarantees (Housing and Community Development Act of 1974)
+- Title I Community Development Block Grants (Housing & Community Development Act of 1974) - Title I Property Improvements Loans and Manufactured Home Loans (Title I of the National Housing Act) - HOME Investments Partnerships Program, Title II of the Cranston-Gonzalez National Affordable Housing Act. - Lower-income public housing programs (including operating subsidies, modernization and Indian housing and comprehensive Improvement)

-No otherwise qualified individual with handicaps ... shall, solely by reason of her or his handicap, be excluded from the participation in, be denied the benefits of, or be subjected to discrimination under any program or activity receiving federal financial assistance.
+&lt;sup>4 Section 504 of the Rehabilitation Act of 1973 states: No otherwise qualified individual with handicaps ... shall, solely by reason of her or his handicap, be excluded from the participation in, be denied the benefits of, or be subjected to discrimination under any program or activity receiving federal financial assistance....